The Alabama Farmers Federation’s Marlee Moore has been promoted to Director of Multimedia Content for the state’s largest farm organization.

 In her new role, Moore is responsible for the Federation’s social media content, where she will develop and execute outreach strategies through engaging posts, video and other digital content.
 Her goal is to inspire conversation, reach new audiences and drive engagement, Davis said.

-Moore now serves as associate editor of Neighbors magazine, reaching nearly 360,000 Alabama households, with responsibility for lifestyles content including the Farmhouse Kitchen and Alabama Gardener.
-She continues as editor of the Cultivator, a Federation commodity and leadership newsletter.
+Additionally, Moore’s new duties include serving as associate editor of Neighbors magazine, which reaches nearly 360,000 Alabama households, with specific responsibility for lifestyles content including the Country Kitchen and Alabama Gardener.
+She continues to be editor of the Cultivator, the organization’s monthly commodity and leadership newsletter.

 “It’s a joy to serve Alabama farmers,” Moore said.
 “I come to work excited to share stories, promote products and advocate for agriculture on a daily basis.
 This new position allows me to capitalize on the relationships and knowledge gained over the last two years to better promote our members and their work across print and digital media.”

-Moore’s writing gained national attention in 2017 when a story she wrote for Neighbors magazine, “Going Out With A Bang — Holy Smoke Offers Outdoorsmen One Last Shot,” won first place in a contest sponsored by the American Agricultural Editors Association (AAEA), a national organization of ag communication professionals.
+Moore’s writing gained national attention in 2017 when a story she wrote for Neighbors magazine, “Going Out With A Bang — Holy Smoke Offers Outdoorsmen One Last Shot,” won first place in a contest sponsored by the American Agricultural Editors Association (AAEA).
+AAEA is a national organization of communication professionals serving America’s agribusiness and rural lifestyle enthusiasts.

 Moore is a former Federation scholarship recipient and was heavily involved in AU College of Agriculture activities.
-She was the AU College of Agriculture’s assistant student recruitment coordinator.
+She was the AU College of Agriculture’s assistant student recruitment coordinator and represented the college as graduation marshal.

 The daughter of a forester and librarian, Moore was raised around the timber industry in her hometown of Thomasville.
 She currently lives in Auburn.